Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Introduction

-As we discussed before, the hypothesis space of previous QPINNs often consists of Fourier series (or other polynomials) with HEAs, the actual hypothesis space is not the full set of Fourier series of a fixed degree with arbitrary coefficients, making the practical hypothesis space smaller than the ideal functional family.
+As we discussed before, the hypothesis functions of previous QPINNs can often be expressed through Fourier series (or other polynomial families) together with HEAs, but the actual hypothesis space is not the full set of Fourier series of a fixed degree with arbitrary coefficients, making the practical hypothesis space smaller than the ideal functional family.
 This effectively provides an upper bound on the hypothesis space size.
 In contrast, we consider the opposite perspective.
 The hypothesis space of our QPINN contains all tensor-decomposed polynomials of a fixed degree and bounded tensor rank, meaning that all possible coefficient choices are representable.
 As a result, the minimal distance (i.e., approximation error) between the target function and the hypothesis space can be explicitly estimated when the target function satisfies the required regularity conditions (e.g., continuity).
 Although the actual hypothesis space can be much larger than the set of tensor-decomposed polynomials, this set provides a lower bound on the hypothesis space size, thereby guaranteeing the existence of an approximation to the PDE solution within the QPINN hypothesis space.